torbsd/torbsd.github.io/blog.md

 <a id="tb-update-again">__TB 5.0.3 Packages Updated, Again__</a> by gman999

-The <a href="http://mirrors.nycbug.org/pub/snapshots/packages/amd64">Tor Browser 5.0.3 packages</a> were updated again, due to the need for icu4c version 56.1, although it's now been updated in ports also.
-Be sure to read the README.20151111 file for install information.  devel/nspr still needs to be at version 4.10.10, while the OpenBSD ports tree version is still at 4.10.8, so install that from our repository first.
+The <a href="http://mirrors.nycbug.org/pub/snapshots/packages/amd64">Tor Browser 5.0.3 packages</a> were updated again, due to the need for icu4c version 56.1.
+Both devel/nspr and textproc/icu4c are updated in the OpenBSD ports tree, and the TB packages have been rebuilt for them.
+Be sure to make sure packages or ports are updated before installing.
+If the host is updated, there's no need to use our devel/nspr or textproc/icu4c packages.

 This is all a true story of the constant attention necessary to develop sanely on any operating system: develop on the most current version, and look forward to an automated build process for it, but ultimately a stable version is a beautiful thing.